sethschn/JetsProject/README.md

 - I learned how to catch errors using try catch blocks and verify user input.
 - I learned how to use abstraction, polymorphism, inheritance, and encapsulation along with array lists.
+- I learned how to import data from text files.